ICT-enhanced HIV and health education

 UNESCO supports the production of multimedia resources (video tutorials, documentaries, edutainment cartoons) to make school-based and non-formal HIV education and awareness raising more interactive and impactful.

-- In Russia, the Ministry of Education and Science has recommended to use in all schools the UNESCO-UNAIDS supported video lesson on HIV.
+- In Russia, the Ministry of Education and Science has recommended to use the UNESCO-UNAIDS supported video lesson on HIV in all schools.

 - Thanks to the partnership with Nauchpok Youtube channel, a series of 10 edutainment videos about HIV, sexual and reproductive health, gender, violence, relationships and other issues have scored over 8 million views in EECA countries during 2017 alone, adapted and translated into Armenian and Kyrgyz languages.